GovTechSG/ship-hats-overview/purple-hats-overview.md

 ## Purple HATS Usage

-If you are looking to run Purple HATS locally, refer to our GitHub repository at https://github.com/GovTechSG/purple-hats.
+If you are looking to run Purple HATS locally, refer to our [Purple Hats GitHub repository](https://github.com/GovTechSG/purple-hats).

 ## Run Scans on Local Web Projects